-George S. Hawkins, Esq, General Manager
+George S. Hawkins, Esq, CEO and GM

 Hawkins has launched an ambitious agenda at DC Water that complements a vast 10-year program to improve aging infrastructure and comply with ever more stringent regulatory requirements.
 DC Water is designing and implementing a $2.6 billion program, the Clean Rivers Project, to nearly eliminate overflows of sewage and stormwater to the Anacostia, Potomac and Rock Creek.
 DC Water is also investing $950 million to achieve the next level of nutrient reductions and help restore the Chesapeake Bay.
 In addition, DC Water is implementing a $400 million digester program to help manage solids being removed from reclaimed water that will become the region's biggest source of renewable energy, reduce the volume of biosolids by almost half, and disinfect the biosolids to be clean enough to sell as fertilizer at retail stores.
 The digester project will be the first in North America to use the CAMBI treatment process, and the largest installation of CAMBI in the world.
 Finally, Hawkins has gained approval from the board of directors to triple the rate of DC Water's program to replace water and sewer infrastructure frequently installed generations ago.